Death of the Virgin (Caravaggio): Composition

 The composition is arranged around the Virgin, the painting's central theme.
-Surrounding the Virgin are overcome Mary Magdalene and apostles.
+Surrounding the Virgin are the overcome Mary Magdalene and the apostles.
 Others shuffle in behind them.
 The compact mass of the assemblage and the posturing of the figures guide the viewer's eye toward the abandoned body.
-He expresses the greater grief of the former not by a more emotive face, but by hiding their faces.
+Caravaggio expresses the greater grief of the former not by a more emotive face, but by hiding their faces.
 Caravaggio, master of stark and dark canvases, is not interested in a mannerist exercise that captures a range of emotions.
 In some ways this is a silent grief, this is no wake for wailers.
 The sobbing occurs in faceless emotional silence.
 The holiness of the Virgin is discerned by her thread-like halo.
 Suppressing all anecdotal detail, Caravaggio invests this subdued scene with extraordinary monumentality through the sole presence of these figures and the intensity of their emotions.
 The theatrical drape of blood-red cloth looms in the upper portion of the canvas; a common motif in deposition painting, here used to heighten the scene's dramatic effect.